zkhan93/zkhan93.github.io/content/posts/setting-up-elasticsearch-with-docker-compose.md

 Changed password for user elastic
 PASSWORD elastic = <secret>
 ```

-to setup kibana we need the password for kibana_system
-copy that and set the environment variable ELASTICSEARCH_PASSWORD under kibana service in docker-compose.yml

-rebuild and restart kibana
+To set up Kibana, copy the password for kibana_system and set the environment variable ELASTICSEARCH_PASSWORD under the kibana service in the docker-compose.yml file.
+Then, rebuild and restart Kibana by running the following command:

 ```bash
 docker compose up --build -d kibana
 ```

-visit kibana UI on 5601 and login using `elastic` user credentials from the above step

-from here you can navigate to stack management and create indexes, roles and users to suit your needs.
+Visit Kibana UI on port 5601 and log in using the elastic user credentials obtained in the previous step.
+From there, you can navigate to stack management and create indexes, roles, and users according to your needs.

-since both the services were behind traefik proxy, I was able to access them securely over HTTPS!

-I use rules.toml to define my services, so here is how you would configure it in traefik

 Note: This is obviously not how you would want to setup your production EKL stack